What is the Chemotherapy Cost in India?

 Why do we see a huge influx of foreign nationals coming in for chemotherapy in India?

 The above comparison justifies why people prefer chemotherapy in India.
 There is a huge difference in the chemotherapy treatment cost in India as compared to the rest of the world.

 - Currency: One big reason for the huge difference in chemotherapy costs in India is the currency.
 The currency in India is weak against the US dollar, pounds, etc., thus making it very affordable in terms of your treatment, stay, consultation, and everything that you will require.

 - Cost of living: The cost of living in India is 65% lower than in other developed countries.
 So, the facilities provided in India are comparatively less priced as compared to other developed countries.

 - Competition: There are large numbers of hospitals offering chemotherapy.
 To gain an advantage, many hospitals offer competitive chemotherapy costs in India.
-Therefore, the treatment cost is low as compared to other developed countries.
+Therefore, the treatment cost is low as compared to other cancer hospitals in World.